Lupin the 3rd Part I: Release

 Numerous home releases have been published in Japan.
 Emotion and VAP both published VHS releases of the series.
 For the 25th anniversary of the original manga, VAP released a six volume edition from March 1993.
 A four volume edition was released on July 23, 1999.
 The series was released in Japan in a DVD box set by VAP on July 4, 2001.
 The set was limited to 30,000 copies.
 A Blu-ray box set of four discs was released on December 21, 2008, and on four individual discs on January 21, 2009.
 Kodansha launched Lupin III DVD Collection, a bi-weekly magazine on January 27, 2015.
 Scheduled to run for 45 issues, the magazine includes a DVD containing episodes from the first two Lupin III TV series.

-In America, an early, locally-produced dub of the series titled The Viper aired in the mid-1970s.
-Later, Discotek Media licensed and released the series on DVD in North America as Lupin the 3rd: The First TV Series Complete Collection on June 26, 2012.
+Discotek Media licensed and released the series on DVD in North America as Lupin the 3rd: The First TV Series Complete Collection on June 26, 2012.
 The release includes audio commentaries on several episodes, essays and liner notes as well as both versions of the Pilot Film.

 Several releases have been made of the music from the series.
 Two singles were released on December 10, 1971 and January 20, 1972.
 The Original BGM Collection was released as an LP by Nippon Columbia on March 25, 1980.
 This was later reissued on CD on March 14, 2007 for the 40th anniversary of the original Manga.
-Music from the series was also released on 2 albums, Lupin III 71’ Me Tracks published by VAP on February 21, 1999 and Lupin III The 1st Series Music Anthology, published by Nippon Columbia on March 21, 2003.
+Music from the series was also released on two albums, Lupin III 71' Me Tracks published by VAP on February 21, 1999 and Lupin III The 1st Series Music Anthology, published by Nippon Columbia on March 21, 2003.
 The songs and background music on both albums were using tapes that had sound effects layered on-top of the music.
 Due to a loss of the original master tape for the background music, the music from the series was recreated by Takeo Yamashita and released as Rebirth From '71 Series on January 21, 2003.
+The 1979 Italian dub (Le avventure di Lupin III) features the disco song "Planet O" during the closing credits, credited to Daisy Daze And The Bumble Bees.